Informatics-John-Innes-Centre/nbipath/README.md

 ## Uninstallation

-To remove the game and all its created files, run the uninstaller from the project directory with `sudo`:
+To remove the game and all its created files (native installation):

 ```bash
 sudo bash uninstall.sh